Air Force Nuclear Weapons Center: Background

+Special Weapons Command

 Initially part of Continental Air Command and Air Materiel Command, the center was established as the Air Force Special Weapons Command as a Major Command of the United States Air Force on 1 December 1949.
 It was equal to the Air Defense Command, Strategic Air Command, and Tactical Air Command.
 It assumed all functions of the World War II Atomic Tactical and Technical Liaison Committees, its mission was to provide an organization for the development and testing of atomic weapons.
 The nucleus of this organization was composed of the pioneering Air Force agencies which had located there to determine future employment of nuclear weapons.

 The SWC was headquartered at Kirtland AFB.
 The mission was to provide an organization for development testing of special weapons, including atomic, biological, and chemical weapons, and to increase the efficiency of airborne vehicles to carry these weapons.
 As a result, the responsibility for biological-chemical warfare research was moved from Wright-Patterson AFB to the SWC at Kirtland.
 The SWC assumed all the functions of the old USAF Field Office for Atomic Energy [TandTLC] and employed personnel who were transferred from that office to form the cadre of the HQ, SWC.
 The command was also directed to provide personnel and equipment for development and proof testing of aircraft equipment and ground handling appurtenance to special weapons.
 Shortly after it was established, the SWC took over the host responsibilities for Kirtland from Air Materiel Command.

 SWC served as the primary source for scientific and technical information on special weapons development.
 To accomplish its mission, SWC redesignated numerous units that had been under the USAF Field Office of Atomic Energy with no change in station.
 SWC units at Kirtland in 1951 were: